shajanjp/talkto/readme.md

   * Platform independent

 ## Installation
-Install talkto globally, so that you can use it from anywhere.
+Install talkto globally, so that you can talk from anywhere.

 `npm install talkto -g`